You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Description of Ka-Gong-Phur-Sum Lhakhang

-Life-size statues on the top floor on the right of Palchen Heruka are KHEN-LOB-CHOE-SUM or Khenchen Bodhisattva (Shantaraksita) on the right, Lopon (Guru) Rinpoche in the center and Choegyal Thrisong Deutsan on the left.
-Images of
+The life-size statues on the top floor on the right of Palchen Heruka are KHEN-LOB-CHOE-SUM or Khenchen Bodhisattva on the right, Guru Rinpoche in the center, and Choegyal Thrisong Deutsan on the left.
+Statues of similar size on the left side of Palchen Heruka on the top floor are Drogoen Tsangpa Gyare Yeshe Dorji with Zhabdrung Ngawang Namgyel and Gyalse Tenzin Rabgye on the right and left respectively.

 Cypress Tree of Bumthang Kurjey

 Kurjey is one of three sacred sites of Guru Rinpoche where he planted his walking stick.
-The other two are in Baylangdra in Wangdue Dzongkhag and Dechen Phodrang in Trashi Yangtse.
+The other two are in Baylangdra in Wangdue Dzongkhag and Dechen Phodrang Ney in Trashi Yangtse.

 Also Read: Cypress Tree of Baylangdra Ney, The Hidden Treasure of the Bull Cliff